 Bay Area Health Trust Scholarship / Paul Lakin Life Sciences Award

-A $1,500 McMaster Scholarship awarded to an outstanding grade 11 or 12 project in the Life Sciences category demonstrating scientific excellence.
+A $1,500 Scholarship awarded to an outstanding grade 11 or 12 project in the Life Sciences category demonstrating scientific excellence.
 Pair project will split the scholarship.
-Award to be redeemed upon acceptance and registration into any undergraduate program at McMaster University, Hamilton, ON.
+Award to be redeemed upon acceptance and registration into any undergraduate program at a Canadian post-secondary college or university.

 Dr. Laura Blew Social Sciences Awards

-Two awards of $100 for the best two Social Science based projects.
+Two awards of $100 each for the best two Social Science based projects.

 Canadian Institute of Mining, Metallurgy and Petroleum (Hamilton Branch) Awards